abpframework/abp/docs/en/Dapr/Index.md

 * `PubSubName` (optional): The `pubsubName` parameter while publishing messages through `DaprClient.PublishEventAsync` method.
 Default value: `pubsub`.

+### The ABP Subscription Endpoints

+ABP provides the following endpoints to receive events from Dapr:

+* `dapr/subscribe`: Dapr uses this endpoint to get a list of subscriptions from the application.
+ABP automatically returns all the subscriptions for your distributed event handler classes and custom controller actions with the `Topic` attribute.
+* `api/abp/dapr/event`: The unified endpoint to receive all the events from Dapr.
+ABP dispatches the events to your event handlers based on the topic name.

+> **Since ABP provides the standard `dapr/subscribe` endpoint, you should not manually call the `app.MapSubscribeHandler()` method of Dapr.** You can use the `app.UseCloudEvents()` middleware in your ASP.NET Core pipeline if you want to support the [CloudEvents](https://cloudevents.io/) standard.

 ### Usage

 #### The ABP Way

 You can follow [ABP's distributed event bus documentation](../Distributed-Event-Bus.md) to learn how to publish and subscribe to events in the ABP way.
 No change required in your application code to use Dapr pub-sub.
 ABP will automatically subscribe to Dapr for your event handler classes (those implement the `IDistributedEventHandler` interface).

+ABP provides `api/abp/dapr/event`

 **Example: Publish an event using the `IDistributedEventBus` service**